Hardcore patriotism, honesty, humanity pillars of AAP ideology reflected in Delhi budget: Kejriwal | Politics

 - India

-Hardcore patriotism, honesty and humanity are the three pillars of the Aam Aadmi Party's ideology and Delhi's budget for 2022-23 reflects it, Chief Minister Arvind Kejriwal said in the Assembly on Tuesday.
+Hardcore patriotism, diehard honesty and humanity are the three pillars of Aam Aadmi Party's ideology and our budget for 2022-23 reflects it, Delhi Chief Minister Arvind Kejriwal said on Tuesday while hitting out at the Centre for allegedly stopping development works.

-Replying to a discussion on the budget in the Delhi Assembly on Tuesday, he also accused the BJP-led government at the Centre of stalling development works in the city.
+Replying to a discussion on the budget in the Delhi Assembly, Kejriwal also said implementation of Goods and Services Tax (GST) and demonetisation has increased unemployment in the last few years.
+Alleging that the Congress and the BJP ''robbed'' the country in the last 75 years, the AAP's national convenor said these parties have a long list of scams.

-It was for the first time after the Independence that a 'Rozgar Budget' was presented by any government, the Delhi chief minister claimed.
+Kejriwal said his government has prepared the ''Rozgar budget'' to deal with the issue of unemployment.
+He said it was for the first time after independence when a ''Rozgar budget'' was presented by any government.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)